After Paradise, Living With Fire Means Redefining Resilience

 But retrofitting is expensive.
 "So many people just don't have the dollars or the capacity physically to do that," says Senum.
 "So we're constantly talking about how we can help those who can't help themselves."

 California currently does almost nothing to incentivize or help homeowners pay to prepare their homes for wildfire safety, as it does for earthquakes.
 State and local authorities offer up to $3,000 and insurance discounts to help homeowners retrofit for quakes.
-A bill to create a $1 billion fund to create a similar program for wildfire retrofits has stalled in the state Legislature.
+A bill to create a $1 billion fund to create a similar program for wildfire retrofits has effectively stalled in the state Legislature.
+The bill by Assemblymember Jim Wood (D-Santa Rosa) is moving forward but was stripped of any funding.
+"Assemblymember Wood will continue to fight for this program whether it is in this bill or in another larger bill around wildfire-related issues," his spokeswoman Cathy Mudge told NPR.

-Newsom says he supports the idea, but funding it is the question.
+Newsom says he supports the idea, but funding it is the big question.
 "We'll try to do our best," Newsom told reporters recently.

 The need is enormous.
 California already has the nation's strictest building standards for fire protection.
 But that's only for homes built after 2008.
 Tens of thousands of homes in the state were not built to the newer, tougher standards.